HackBMU/getting-started/contact.md

 - Saksham Goyal: +91 99966 03991

 ## Slack
-You can reach us in the #general channel on [Slack](https://hackbmu.slack.com/ "Slack"), or directly DM the organizers.
+You can reach us in the #general channel on [Zulip Chat](https://hackbmu.zulipchat.com/join/ettq7r4r0ysfrrzliocxtobh/ "Zulip Chat"), or directly DM the organizers.

 ## Messenger
 You can also reach us via Facebook using the Messenger bot on our website, or directly sending a message through our [Facebook page](https://www.facebook.com/HackBMU "Facebook").